yuriy-chumak/ol/README.md

       * `apt install gcc-multilib` for debian-based,
       * `apk add musl-dev` for alpine-based,
       * etc.

+1. Q. */usr/include/linux/errno.h:1:10: fatal error: asm/errno.h: No such file or directory*
+   A. Install `linux-libc-dev:i386`

 1. Q. You reference to licenses **MIT and LGPL**.
 Can I freely choose between these two licenses?
    A. Yes, you are free to choose an MIT or LGPL license.